 Purchase a Cold Wallet:

-- Buy a cold wallet like a Ledger.
-Only purchase directly from the manufacture website like Ledger.com.
+Buy a cold wallet like a Ledger.
+Only purchase directly from the manufacturer website like Ledger.com.

 Benefits of a Cold Wallet Include:

-A top-notch option is Malwarebytes, they offer a free version and it’s one of the best anti-virus on the market.
+A top-notch option is Malwarebytes, specifically the premium version which provides proactive protection and active monitoring.
 As a rule of thumb, be extra careful downloading pirated software, movies, etc. It may open up the possibility of you getting hacked, especially (but not limited to) if you keep your private keys on your computer.

 This is why everyone recommends a cold wallet.
 Ledger is a great option, but make sure you buy it directly from their website.
 If you buy one on eBay for example, you must assume it is malicious.